WISDEM/WISDEM/docs/examples/03_blade/tutorial.rst

 This script compares the initial and optimized designs.
 Some screen output is generated, as well as plots (contained in the `outputs` folder), such as in :numref:`fig_opt1_induction` and :numref:`fig_opt1_twist_opt`.
-The twist optimization did not have to satisfy a previous constrain for low induction rotors, and after 10 design iterations AEP grows from 24.34872 to 24.64157 GW*h.

 .. _fig_opt1_induction:
 .. figure:: /images/blade/induction.png